Adam's Corners Cafe

 REDESIGNING

-We then refined our designs based on their feedback.
+We refined our designs based on stakeholder feedback.

 Cafe employees identified that our initial layout would cause a traffic conflict between customers in line and staff bringing food from the kitchen.
 To address this, I had to think outside the box— I brainstormed a way to add a direct access point from the kitchen to the seating area by adding a doorway and installing a swinging door.